GarrettJenkinson/informME/README.md

         getMatrices.sh [OPTIONS]  -- BAM_FILE CHR_NUM

 This step takes the BAM file BAM\_FILE as input and generates the methylation data matrix for chromosome number CHR\_NUM.
-By default, the file BAM\_FILE is expected to be in BAMDIR, and the output file produced by this step will be stored in a subdirectory in INTERDIR named after the chromosome number CHR\_NUM.
-The output file will preserve the prefix from the file BAM\_FILE and the suffix '\_matrices.mat' will be appended to it (e.g. if BAM\_FILE is normal\_sample.bam and CHR\_NUM is 10, then the output file will be saved as INTERDIR/chr10/normal\_sample\_matrices.mat by default).
-The file produced will contain, for each genomic region, the following information which will be subsequently used in model estimation:
+By default, the file BAM\_FILE is expected to be in BAMDIR, and the output file produced by this step is stored in a subdirectory in INTERDIR named after the chromosome number CHR\_NUM.
+The output file preserves the prefix from the file BAM\_FILE and the suffix '\_matrices.mat' is appended to it (e.g. if BAM\_FILE is normal\_sample.bam and CHR\_NUM is 10, then the output file is saved as INTERDIR/chr10/normal\_sample\_matrices.mat).
+The file produced contains the following information for each genomic region, which is subsequently used for model estimation:

 * data matrix with -1,0,1 values for methylation status

-* CpG locations broken down by region.
+* CpG locations broken down by region

-NOTE: we recommend taking advantage of the array feature available in SGE and SLURM based clusters to submit an individual job for each chromosome.
+NOTE: We recommend taking advantage of the array feature available in SGE and SLURM based clusters to submit an individual job for each chromosome.

 D.3.
 MODEL ESTIMATION & ANALYSIS: